On the Control of Fork-Join Networks: Proof of Proposition

 \begin{lemma} As $r\rightarrow\infty$, $\sum_{n=0}^{N_2^r} \pr \left(\tau_{2n}^{r,*} \leq r^2(T+\epsilon_4),\; (\mE_{n,2}^r)^c \right)\rightarrow 0$. \end{lemma}

 To complete the proof of Proposition \ref{ud_result} when server 2 is in light traffic, it remains only to show the sum in \eqref{lemma_down_eq_8} converges to 0 as $r\rightarrow\infty$.
 To do this, we first couple $Q_5^r$ with a hypothetical single server queue in which type $b$ jobs are given priority even beyond time $\tau_{2n+1}^r$, so that the random time at the end of the interval $(\tau_{2n}^{r,*},\tau_{2n+1}^r\wedge r^2(T+\epsilon_4))$ can be ignored.
-Next, we assume that the processing at server 2 is instantaneous, and that the first arrival which occurs after time $\tau_{2n}^{r,*}$ occurs instantaneously, in order to create an upper bound light traffic $GI/GI/1$ queue with arrival rate $\lambda_b$ and service rate $\mu_{B}$.
-Finally, we state our convergence rate result on a light traffic $GI/GI/1$ queue, which implies that the convergence of the sum in \eqref{lemma_down_eq_8} to 0 as $r\rightarrow\infty$.
+Next, we assume that the processing at server 2 is instantaneous, and that the first arrival which occurs after time $\tau_{2n}^{r,*}$ occurs instantaneously, in order to create an upper bound light traffic $GI/GI/1$ queue with arrival rate $\lambda_b^r$ and service rate $\mu_{B}^r$.
+Finally, we show that the upper bound light traffic $GI/GI/1$ queue converges to 0 as $r\rightarrow\infty$ by Proposition \ref{light_traffic_conv_rate_lemma}.

 By sample-path arguments, we will construct an upper bound (depending on $r$) to the sum in \eqref{lemma_down_eq_8} and show that this upper bound converges to 0 as $r\rightarrow\infty$.
 Let us define a new hypothetical queueing system in which we use the same control until $\tau_{2n+1}^r$ but after this time epoch, server $4$ always gives static preemptive priority to buffer 5 over buffer 4.
 We call this hypothetical system as ``system 1''.
 Let the queue length process for buffer $k$, $k\in\mK$ be $Q^{(1),r}_k$ in system 1.
 Then, clearly, for each $\omega\in\Omega$, $Q^{(1),r}_5(\omega_t)=Q^{r}_5(\omega_t)$ for all $t< \tau_{2n+1}^r(\omega)$ and the sum in \eqref{lemma_down_eq_8} is less than or equal to